fserb/canvas2D/spec/shaders.md

 - there's only one binding group (0) that is the default.
 Uniforms, textures and samplers are definied and used in this binding group.
 - there's only one entry point.
 - there's always a texture available for sampling with the layer content.
+- extra textures and samplers can be passed as uniforms on filter usage.

 ### Open issues and questions